selfishhari/rmm_entity_extraction/README.md

 - Activate the virtual environment and install the dependency packages using requirements.txt file
 - Start the service using the command "python deploy_extraction_service.py"

+## Configurations
+### conf/public/catalog
+The file is used to configure database variables, input, output files, models etc.,

+### build_deploy
+The file explains you the step by step deployment of the application in the server

+### build_developer
+This file is useful for developers to configure the database and other environmental variables

 ## Table of contents
 - deploy_extraction_service
 - entity_extractor